DEVIAS: Learning Disentangled Video Representations of Action and Scene: Dataset Details

 \subsection{Test dataset}

-For testing, we use the test or validation set of diverse datasets for thorough evaluation: UCF-101, Kinetics-400, HAT~\cite{chung2022hatdataset}, and SCUBA~\cite{li2023stillmix}.
-Since all the datasets do not have ground-truth scene labels, we generate pseudo-scene labels using the scene model described in \secref{appendix_devias}.
-We categorize the datasets into in-context datasets and out-of-context datasets.
+For testing, we use the test or validation set of diverse datasets for thorough evaluation: UCF-101, Kinetics-400, HAT~\cite{chung2022hatdataset}, SCUBA~\cite{li2023stillmix}, and HVU~\cite{diba2020hvu}.
+Since the other datasets except the HVU dataset do not have ground-truth scene labels, we generate pseudo-scene labels using the scene model described in \secref{devias_detail}.
+We categorize the datasets into seen combination datasets, unseen combination datasets, and realistic dataset.

-\paragraph{In-context datasets.} \emph{In-context} datasets consist of actions with frequent scene context, \eg playing basketball on a basketball court.
-In action recognition, datasets such as UCF-101~\cite{soomro2012ucf101}, and Kinetics-400~\cite{kay2017kinetics} are considered as \emph{in-context} datasets, exhibiting a high correlation between action and scene~\cite{li2018resound,whycantchoi}.
+\textbf{Seen combination datasets.} The \emph{seen combination} dataset consists of action-scene combinations used in the training time: \eg playing basketball on a basketball court.
+In action recognition, datasets such as UCF-101~\cite{soomro2012ucf101}, and Kinetics-400~\cite{kay2017kinetics} are considered as \emph{seen combination} datasets, exhibiting a high correlation between action and scene~\cite{li2018resound,whycantchoi}.
 We evaluate our model on the test set of the UCF-101 dataset (3,783 videos) and the validation set of the Kinetics-400 dataset ($\sim$ 20K videos) in this paper.